kindy235/mysignals/README.md

 spring.jpa.hibernate.ddl-auto=update
 ```

-if we dont use H2 database, we need to insert data in the roles table of our database by excuting these lines :
+> **IMPORTANT** : if H2 database is not used, we should insert data in the `roles` table of our database by excuting these lines (this task is automaticaly done, if H2 Database is used, so we can skip this step) :

 ```sql
 INSERT INTO roles(name) VALUES('ROLE_USER');